If you’ve been following keto for a while, and now you want to try OMAD, you may be wondering can you do omad with keto or without.

-In fact, any diet that brings you to caloric deficit will create that metabolic switch.
+In fact, any diet that brings you to a caloric deficit will create that metabolic switch.

 So any diet work.
 But it will only work as long as you do it.
 Some of the diets are just simply too boring to be sustainable.
 That’s why people can only do it for so long.

-For instance, lately there is a craze on Egg Fast Diet.
-All you do is eating eggs.
+For instance, lately, there is a craze for Egg Fast Diet.
+All you do is eat eggs.
 And you lose weight.
 But let’s be honest, what happens when you stop?